مدير منصة «ناجز» لـ «عكاظ»: المحكمة الافتراضية قلّلت وقت التنفيذ إلى 5 أيام

 وأضاف: «استعرضنا في المؤتمر الآليات التي تتم فيها المحاولة للوصول إلى تسوية للمنازعات قبل الوصول للمحاكم والمنازعات، واليوم في منصة تراضي نتحدث عن آلية لرفع الصلح من خلال المنصة، وكلها خدمات تقدم بشكل مجاني للمستفيدين. وتأتي الجودة القضائية عنواناً رئيسياً لمعرض المؤتمر العدلي الدولي الثاني الذي يتحدث عن كيفية آلية تطوير خدمات القضاء للوصول إلى جودة قضائية عالية، وهذا يتم من خلال رفع الكفاءات التشغيلية في الخدمات القضائية، إضافة إلى استخدام التقنيات للتسهيل على المستفيدين للوصول إلى عدالة ناجزة والحصول على حقهم العدلي».

-Abdulrahman Omar Al-Shughadli, the director of the Najiz platform, confirmed to "Okaz" that the virtual execution court is one of the execution services that has facilitated the process for beneficiaries, as the procedures are carried out electronically without human intervention, reducing the execution time to about 5 days only.
+The Director of the Najiz platform, Abdulrahman Omar Al-Shughadli, confirmed to "Okaz" that the virtual execution court is one of the execution services that has facilitated processes for beneficiaries, as procedures are conducted electronically without human intervention, reducing the execution time to about 5 days only.

-He added: "We showcased at the conference the mechanisms involved in attempting to reach a settlement for disputes before they reach the courts and conflicts.
+He added: "We presented at the conference the mechanisms for attempting to reach a settlement of disputes before reaching the courts and litigation.
 Today, on the Taraadi platform, we discuss a mechanism for raising reconciliation through the platform, all of which are services provided free of charge to beneficiaries.
-Judicial quality is a main theme of the second international judicial conference, which discusses how to develop judicial services to achieve high judicial quality.
+Judicial quality is a main theme of the second international judicial conference exhibition, which discusses how to develop judicial services to achieve high judicial quality.
 This is done by enhancing operational efficiencies in judicial services, in addition to using technologies to facilitate beneficiaries' access to swift justice and obtaining their legal rights."